Owning trees can be a joy but can sometimes be a worry, and carries a number of legal responsibilities and duties. But…

 Also I can help if a property with trees is being bought or sold or leased out, a report on the condition of the trees may be required by any of the parties or a mortgage lender or insurer.

-It is my professional expereince and belief that there is no one perfect way to inspect, record and report on a tree, and the secret to cost effective reports is in choosing the right approach for each client so that the reporting is fit for purpose without excessive or unnecessary expense.
+It is my professional experience and belief that there is no one perfect way to inspect, record and report on trees, and the secret to cost effective reports is in choosing the right approach for each client so that the reporting is fit for purpose without excessive or unnecessary expense.
 In return for a fee, you are transferring the tree risk to me and my insurers.